Astach/rtgb-controller/README.md

 1. Receives an event from the RTGB API that includes the fermentation steps to send to a chamber
 2. Convert the event to the corresponding scheduling commands
 3. Store in a DB all the scheduling commands.
-4. Every minute checks the DB, fire the command that needs to be sent to the hardware (send to MQTT broker)
+4. Every 20 minutes checks the DB, fire the command that needs to be sent to the hardware (send to MQTT broker)
 5. Update the command as Sent
 6. Update the command as Acknowledged when the socket responds to the command (via MQTT)
-7. Delete the scheduled commands once the StopFermentation command is Acknowledged/ (or sent?)
+7. On every check, verify that if the target_temperature is reached, it has been held for the specified duration.
+8. Once the step is done, update the command to Executed.

 ### Command description